RuhiTaj/floodPrediction/README.md

 Looking into possible inputs that can be taken for training an LSTM model:

-Possible causes behind the Kerala floods-2018:
+Possible causes behind the Kerala floods - 2018:

     * Lots of Rain.
 There was an increase of 41.44% rainfall this season compared to the average rainfall in past years.